aprilabdotdev/Spectrogram.jl/README.md

 ## Example

-An example of how to use `Spectrogra.jl`  is shown in `examples/example.jl`.
+An example of how to use `Spectrogram.jl`  is shown in `examples/example.jl`.